Galapagos + Ecuador – January 2024*

 You may consider contacting your service provider to learn about what kind of international plans they offer for calls, texts, and data.

-US travelers will not need any adapters or converters in Ecuador.
+15. In Ecuador and the Galapagos, US travelers will not need any adapters or converters in Ecuador.
 The outlets are the same and so is the voltage (120 volts, 60 Hz).
 Outlets are like those in the USA as seen in the pictures below:

 In the Galapagos, it is a bit warmer during the day (high 70s°F to low-80s°F) and a bit cooler at night (high 60s°F to low 70s°F).